Buckner International

 Buckner International is a non-profit International Christian charitable organization.
-Founded as a Baptist organization it maintains a relationship with the Baptist General Convention of Texas, the Cooperative Baptist Fellowship, and the Baptist World Alliance though it works with individuals and organizations of all denominations and faiths.
+Founded as a Baptist organization it maintains a relationship with the Baptist General Convention of Texas (indirectly with the Southern Baptist Convention via the BGCT), the Cooperative Baptist Fellowship, and the Baptist World Alliance though it works with individuals and organizations of all denominations and faiths.
 The organization is headquartered in Dallas, Texas and has annual revenues exceeding $74 million.